Emergent non-Markovianity and dynamical quantification of the quantum switch: Discussion

 Our work is particularly relevant from several backdrops of quantum information theory.
 While investigating the dynamical behaviour of a quantum switch, we find that the quantum switch actually carries some non-Markovian memory.
 The emergence of such non-Markovian memory induced by the quantum switch is quite important for further developments of quantum technology and near-term quantum devices.
 Furthermore, this investigation also allows us to quantify the amount of memory a quantum switch can possess.
 In other words, our study opens up a new avenue for quantifying the amount of noise a quantum switch can tolerate.
 To the best of our knowledge, this is the first study for adequate quantification of the quantum switch, a well-established quantum resource for future quantum technologies.
+However, it is important to note that similar effects can also be achieved by other quantum circuits with quantum control \cite{Wechs21}.
+For instance, Ref.~\cite{sup-switch1,Abbott20} showed earlier that the classical communication capacity of a channel could be enhanced both by the QS or the superposition of quantum channels.
+The authors of Ref.~\cite{sup-switch1} also showed that the superposition of channels always enhances communication capacity, unlike the quantum switch, which does not always achieve this.
+Similar questions were investigated in Ref.~\cite{sup-switch2} as well.
+These differences raise questions about the nature of the induced memories for both processes.
+However, further investigation is required to analyze such control processes within the framework of induced non-Markovian memory, as constructed in Definition 2, indicating a promising direction for future research.